noah-dev/pykc_django_talk/README.md

 # pykc_django_talk
-A talk I am giving on the 21st
+A talk I am giving on the 24th of August, 2017